MECHANICAL ENGINEERING (MEGN)

 MEGN351.
 FLUID MECHANICS.
 3.0 Semester Hrs.

-This course wil cover principles of fluid properties, fluid statics, control-volume analysis, Bernoulli equation, differential analysis and Navier-Stokes equations, dimensional analysis, internal flow, external flow, open-channel flow, and turbomachinery.
+This course will cover principles of fluid properties, fluid statics, control-volume analysis, Bernoulli equation, differential analysis and Navier-Stokes equations, dimensional analysis, internal flow, external flow, open-channel flow, and turbomachinery.
 May not also receive credit for CEEN310 or PEGN251.
-Prerequisite: CEEN241 (C- or better) or MNGN317 (C- or better).
+Prerequisite: CEEN241 with a grade of C- or better or MNGN317 with a grade of C- or better.

 MEGN381.
 MANUFACTURING PROCESSES.
 3.0 Semester Hrs.